 - Add salt to taste.
 You can also add some ground black pepper for more flavor, but I find that there is already enough heat in the sauce.

-- Add the cooked pasta, basil, and strips of roasted bell peppers (instructions below) and toss.
+- Add the cooked pasta, basil, and strips of roasted bell peppers, toss and serve.